Skip to main content Skip to secondary navigation

 Main content start

-The Ronald I. McKinnon Memorial Fellowship honors Professor McKinnon’s memory by funding outstanding research projects for undergraduate students declared in economics and writing an honors thesis on topics of international economics, international finance, or economic development.
+The Ronald I. McKinnon Memorial Fellowship honors Professor McKinnon’s memory by funding outstanding research projects for undergraduate students writing an honors thesis on international economics, international finance, or economic development.

 Funds awarded typically do not exceed $8,000 and must be spent within six months of the award.
 If the project involves human subjects, funds will not be disbursed until recipients obtain IRB approval.
 Awards prioritize projects requesting coverage of direct research costs, e.g., travel, field expenses, and data acquisition.